-Undergraduate students will complete the CITI training modules in their first research course, HNI/HNC 440 Nursing Research: Appraising Evidence for Practice.
+Undergraduate students will complete the CITI training modules in their first research course, HNI/HNC 440 Research in Nursing.
 The training is due by the end of the course.
 It will not be graded, but students will not be able to pass the course without having completed the online training.

-Master's Students
+Master's students

-Students in the Master of Science in Advanced Practice Nursing, Masters in Education, and Masters in Leadership will complete the CITI training during their HNG 541 Nursing Research & Evidence-Based Practice I course.
+Students in the Master of Science in Advanced Practice Nursing, Masters in Education, and Masters in Leadership will complete the CITI training during their HNG 541 Research I course.
 The training will be done by the end of the course.
 It will not be graded, but students will not be able to pass the course without having completed the online training.

 Post Graduate Certificate students in the master's program will need to complete the training by the end of their first semester in the program.
-Students will receive instruction on the process for completing CITI training during the gap analysis assessment conducted at orientation.
+Students will receive instruction on the process for completing CITI training.
 Students will be required to provide their completion report to their respective program director.

-Any undergraduate or master's students involved in research will be required to also have 2 hours of IPT annually.
-Students can obtain this training under the guidance of their research faculty mentor and by accessing additional modules at Stonybrook.edu/commcms/research-compliance/Responsible-Conduct-of-Research-and-Scholarship/Resources.
-Upon completion of viewing an IPT training session, the student will engage in discourse of the topical content with the faculty supervising the student in research activities.
+Any Masters students involved in research will be required to also have 1 hours of IPT annually.
+Masters students can obtain this training as part of the HNG 543Applications in Clinical Nursing Research course and by accessing additional modules of the GED 500 sessions at http://research.stonybrook.edu/available-grd-500-sessions-person-training.

+Upon completion of viewing a GED 500 session the student will engage in discourse of the topical content with the faculty supervising the student in research activities.
 A record of this discussion will be submitted to the SON Associate Dean for Research and Innovation.